The Reverse Diet

 The next and more high level of testing is to perform a metabolic test to determine actual Resting Metabolic Rate with a medical grade metabolic cart using indirect calorimetry.
-This could also be performed with a $1500 24 hour stay in a metabolic chamber but the $200-$300 metabolic cart takes only 20 minutes and is virtually as accurate.
+This could also be performed with a $1500 24 hour stay in a metabolic chamber (direct calorimetry) but the $200-$300 metabolic cart takes only 20 minutes and is virtually as accurate.

 This test is invaluable for metabolic calculations and determining more precisely the level of a client's natural metabolism.
 The metabolic cart seen below, measures the molecular chemistry of what is being breathed in and expired from the body which has a direct correlation with energy consumption.
 It is how many energy equations are determined or tested in most research studies where a chamber in not available or cost prohibitive.
 It is also how they determine the energy needs of a comatose patient in the hospital.
 It also will rule out or quantify the extent if any metabolic damage.
 A metabolic cart is the Gold Standard #2 as it is extremely accurate, often used in academic research, but not quite as dynamic and encompassing as a chamber due to the 24 hour of monitoring but more readily available and affordable.

-The one caveat which I cover below in the "Improve" section, is that if the metabolic test determines that the Resting Metabolic Rate is below normal, without a baseline it may be hard to determine if the issue is metabolic damage or genetically low metabolism or possibly related to other reasons.
+The one caveat which I cover below in the "Improve" section, is that, "if" the metabolic test determines that the Resting Metabolic Rate is below normal, without a baseline it may be hard to determine if the issue is metabolic damage or genetically low metabolism or possibly related to other reasons.
 Time and additional tests as the client becomes healthier and returns to normal eating habits will determine the answer.

-Test: Indirect calorimetry with a Metabolic Cart
+Indirect calorimetry with a Metabolic Cart

 Indirect calorimetry is the method by which metabolic rate is estimated from measurements of oxygen consumption and carbon dioxide production and is based on a series of assumptions and equations.
 Indirect calorimeters can measure energy expenditure in both mechanically ventilated and spontaneously breathing patients.
-The measurement is based on the assumption that all the O2 consumed (VO2) is used to oxidize degradable fuels and all the CO2 produced in the body (VCO2) is recovered.
+The measurement is based on the assumption that all the O2 consumed (VO2) is used to oxidize degradable fuels and all the CO2 produced (VCO2) in the body is recovered.
 An extremely precise RMR can be ascertained using a metabolic cart and used to determine the extent if any of metabolic damage.